its-your-nuna/test-task/README.md

     4.404

 ### Autharized Page
-Google button doesnt'work in vercel, but you can check in Navigation bar links disabled until user logs in
+Google button doesnt'work in vercel, but you can see it locally Navigation bar links disabled until user logs in

 ### User Page